Wandering and Wondering in Ayutthaya

 June 25, 2016 ASEAN Backpacking

-Just an hour north of Bangkok is one of the world’s greatest ruins and a UNESCO World Heritage Site.
-Ayutthaya Historical Park, ancient capital of the Kingdom of Sian, is an archaeological site that contains palaces, Buddhist temples, monasteries and statues.
-It is one of the three remnants of Siamese Cities.
-The others are Sukhothai, and Lopburi.
+Just an hour north of Bangkok lies one of the world’s greatest ruins and a UNESCO World Heritage Site, Ayutthaya Historical Park.
+It served as the ancient capital of the Kingdom of Siam, showcasing an archaeological site rich with palaces, Buddhist temples, monasteries, and statues.
+This historical gem is one of the three remnants of Siamese Cities, alongside Sukhothai and Lopburi.

-We visited three sites - Wat Phra Sri Sanphet, Wang Luang and Wat Phra Ram.
+We explored three significant sites: Wat Phra Sri Sanphet, Wang Luang, and Wat Phra Ram.

-Its three magnificent stupas are among the most iconic images of this ancient city.
+Its three magnificent stupas stand as iconic symbols, capturing the essence of this ancient city.

-The three stupas held the remains of various kings of Ayutthaya.
-A number of smaller chedis were also built around to hold the ashes of other members of royalty.
-The temple was also the model for Bangkok's Wat Phra Kaew and Royal Palace.
+These three stupas enshrine the remains of Ayutthaya's kings, while smaller chedis dot the surroundings, cradling the ashes of other royalty.
+Notably, the temple served as a prototype for Bangkok's Wat Phra Kaew and Royal Palace.

-Near the Wat Phra Sri Sanphet and the Wang Luang, situated in a swampy area, is Wat Phra Ram.
+Adjacent to Wat Phra Sri Sanphet and Wang Luang, nestled in a swampy area, lies Wat Phra Ram.

-It was built in 1369 on the site of the first Ayutthaya king’s cremation.
-It was restored in the 15th century.
-We paid an additional 50 baht for the entrance.
-By the time we reached this site, the lighting was much better so we had better pictures.
+Originally constructed in 1369 to commemorate the cremation of the first Ayutthaya king, the temple underwent restoration in the 15th century.
+We paid an additional 50 baht for entrance, and as we reached this site, the lighting improved, allowing us to capture better pictures.

-We didn’t have time to explore the other sites because we had a train to Chiang Mai to catch.
-As soon as we rode our van, it rained hard again and we felt how blessed we were to be allowed by the gods that brief journey back to its grand past.
+We didn't have time to explore the other sites due to our scheduled departure via train to Chiang Mai.
+As soon as we boarded our van, a heavy rain shower began.
+We felt blessed to have experienced that brief journey back to Ayutthaya's grand past.

 Other Good Travels